-Once the readings are complete:
+Once the readings are complete

 - 1. The trays must be autoclaved before they can be thrown out.
-Mark the back 'Destroy' and double bag it in two autoclave bags and place in the 'To be autoclaved' bin.
-Bags are located in the drawers under our lab space.
-Lab personnel will autoclave and then dispose of the tray.
-Do not fold the bags closed since steam must be able to escape during autoclaving. - 2.
-Don't turn off the incubator since someone else may be coming in to use it.
+Double bag the trays in two autoclave bags and place in the bin of dirty glassware to be autoclaved.
+Staff will autoclave and then dispose of the trays.
+Do not use twist ties on the bags. - 2.
+Do NOT turn off the incubator.